By Sorsa Editorial

 A weekly chunk on a noisy query like bitcoin lang:en typically yields a clean cursor walk to completion without dupe drift.
 For quieter queries you can stretch to monthly chunks.
 For very high-volume queries (think lang:en with no other filters) you may want daily.

-For more on pagination patterns and rate-limit-aware retry logic, see pagination and our Twitter API rate limits 2026 article.
+For more on pagination patterns and rate-limit-aware retry logic, see our Twitter API rate limits guide.

 Working Code: Python and JavaScript

-The examples below are what I run in production: cursor pagination, 429 backoff with exponential retries, and a small batching gap to respect the 20 req/s ceiling.
+The examples below are production patterns we run against the live endpoint: cursor pagination, 429 backoff with exponential retries, and a small batching gap to respect the 20 req/s ceiling.

 Python